All Products

 First-packet latency

-Gets the first-packet latency (usually around 500 ms).
+Gets the first-packet latency.
+The latency is typically about 500 ms.

-First-packet latency is the time between when the text is sent and when the first audio packet is received, in milliseconds.
-Use this after the task is completed.
+First-packet latency is the time in milliseconds from when you send the text to when you receive the first audio packet.
+Check the latency after the task is complete.

-A WebSocket connection must be established when sending text for the first time.
-Therefore, the first-packet latency includes the time to establish the connection.
+When you send text for the first time, a WebSocket connection must be established.
+Therefore, the first-packet latency includes the time required to establish the connection.

 def get_response(self)